About Maurice Joseph Kelliher is an artist/performance maker who works across dance/theatre/video/performance/and documentary

 Kirsten Dehlholm | Artistic director | Hotel Pro Forma, Denmark

-London-born Maurice Kelliher is a performance maker working across dance/physical performance/theatre/sound/and video.
+Maurice Kelliher is an artist working across dance/physical performance/theatre/sound/video.
 Work has been shown in England, Ireland, Albania, and Brazil.

 His work has been described critically as "provocative", "moving", "compelling", and "stunning"—and has been programmed and commissioned for venues, events, and festivals including: Laban theatre (London); Dublin Fringe Festival (2010, 2011, 2014); Project Brand New; Science Gallery Dublin; Official selection São Carlos Videodance Festival; Festival of Curiosity; Live Collision International Festival; PROBE festival @Trinity College Dublin; Centro Universitário Maria Antonia (USP), São Paulo; and Official Selection for Tirana International Film Festival, Albania.

-Plans for 2018 include the R&D and production of the second phase of his SICK trilogy.
+Plans for 2018 include the R&D and production of the second phase of his SICK trilogy, and the launch of 'We Call It Paradise'—an annual, 24hr, online festival of performance for the camera.